evolbioinfo/booster-web/README.md

 [galaxy.tools]
 # Id of booster tool on the galaxy server
 booster="/.../booster/booster/version"

-[galaxy.workflows]
+# Id of PhyML-SMS tool on the galaxy server
+phyml="/.../phyml-sms/version"
-# Id of ngphylogeny.fr PHYML oneclick workflow
+# Id of FastTree tool on the galaxy server
-phyml="workflow_id"
+fasttree="/.../fasttree/version"

 # For notification when job is finished
 [notification]